MadLadSquad/UntitledI18N/README.md

 Features:
 - [x] Full C and C++ API for all features and abstractions
 - [x] Translation API
-- [x] Locale API
+    - [x] Static string interpolation
-- [x] Pluralisation using cases, genders and counting switches
+    - [x] Interpolation using positional arguments
-- [x] Data for components of the current locale such as the decimal separator
+    - [x] Dynamic string interpolation
-- [x] Custom locale builder interface
+    - [x] Conditional string interpolation

 ## The custom translation format
 One of the distinctive features of the library is the custom translation file format.
 It's a YAML-based format that